oracle-samples/oracle-db-examples/exadata/insight/dashboard_grafana_prometheus/README.md

 - You can use `pod` to group interconnected Exadata nodes.
   - For bare metal, this can be the compute nodes and storage servers.
   - For virtualized environments, this can include the KVM hosts, KVM guests, and storage servers.
 - You can use `cluster` to define the nodes in an Oracle Real Application Clusters (Oracle RAC) cluster.

+The `datasource` is the Prometheus datasource for the data to display.

 ## Importing Dashboards

-When you import the dashboards into your Grafana installation, you are prompted for the Prometheus data source.

-In addition, when importing the Exadata Cluster dashboard, you are prompted for the links for the Compute and Storage Server dashboards in the linkComputeDetails and linkCellDetails variables.
+The Exadata Cluster dashboard, has links for the Compute and Storage Server dashboards in the linkComputeDetails and linkCellDetails variables.
 These variables should already contain the correct dashboard UIDs.
 However, you may need to modify the links if you changed the UIDs when importing the other dashboards or if you have a different orgId value in Grafana.
 You can also modify these dashboard variables after importing.
 For more information, see the Grafana documentation on [dashboard variables](https://grafana.com/docs/grafana/latest/variables/).